DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - If `RPO` of 1 hour is required, it basically requires backup of data store to be hourly-based.
 - CloudFront - Create two cache behaviors for static and dynamic content.
 Remove the **User-Agent** HTTP header from the whitelist headers section on both of the cache behaviors.
 Remove the **session cookie** from the whitelist cookies section and the **Authorization HTTP header** from the whitelist headers section for cache behavior configured for static content.
 - **EBS is 10 times more expensive than s3**
-- Workflow is best to be dealth with AWS SWF
+- Workflow is best to be dealt with AWS SWF

 ### Cost Management